 - The book doesn’t provide you with scoring information for your practice tests; you have to go online to get the information.

 - The book only provides surface-level descriptions of each section and doesn’t offer instructional material, so you can’t actually learn skills and content from the book.
 There are no content lessons, so if you’re, say, struggling with geometry questions, you won’t get any assistance from this book; you’d need to seek additional help.

 - Just taking SAT practice tests without a method of learning from your mistakes will not help you improve.
 The book sadly offers no guidance on how to learn from your mistakes or how to study content.

 How Students Feel About the Official SAT Study Guide 2018

 If you don’t believe me, check out how other people feel about it.
-On Amazon, the book is currently rated 4.4 out of 5 stars, with more than 85 percent of raters giving it 4 or 5 stars (remember, it's still full of official practice problems!).
+On Amazon, the book is currently rated 4.5 out of 5 stars, with 85 percent of raters giving it 4 or 5 stars (remember, it's still full of official practice problems!).

 That said, the 2016 edition of the book (which contained fewer practice tests and was also available for free online) has several hundred more reviewers.
 Of these reviewers, 80 percent gave it 4 or 5 stars, and 10 percent gave it 1 star: